ericwoud/buildR64ubuntu/README.md

 ## TODO:

 * Get FDB delete functions to work, see [vlan enabled bridge bug?](http://forum.banana-pi.org/t/vlan-enabled-bridge-bug/12254)
-* Check building emmc version.
-There is some functionality for it, but it is untested.
 * Implement 802.11k 802.11r 802.11v.
 * MyGica T230C2 DVB-T and DVB-C support.
 * Guest WIFI